 Agency Action Within Two Business Days of Receiving a Credible Report Constituting a Complaint

 555 CMR 1.01(1) provides, in accordance with M.G.L. c.
 6E, § 8(b)(1), that “[t]he head of an agency shall” take certain steps “within two days of their receipt of a complaint, which is any credible report, written or oral, evidencing or alleging the misconduct of an officer from a member of the public, personnel at the agency, or any other source.”
+The regulation adds, among other provisions, that “[a]nonymous complaints that do not provide an adequate basis for investigation need not be forwarded to the commission.”
+555 CMR 1.01(1)(c)1.

 The term “two days” refers to two business days.
 See M.G.L. c.
 6E, § 8(b)(1) (requiring transmittal of complaint “within 2 business days”); 555 CMR 2.03(2) (providing that, “[w]hen the time period [prescribed in a provision of 555 CMR] is seven days or less, intervening Saturdays, Sundays, and legal holidays shall be excluded in the computation”).